 - Original trees at Woodlawn cut down for Monterey development in 2003.

-- On Glenside Road a farm house site and most of an abandoned farm garden of the first white woman immigrant to Wellington were buried under fill for a Churton Park housing development in 2006.
+- On Glenside Road a farm house site and most of an abandoned farm garden of the first white woman immigrant to Wellington were buried under fill for the Wantwood Grove extension, a Churton Park housing development in 2006.

 Currently under threat